uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/count-5-bw-one-input-using-loop/scratch-hints.md

-- Use the `SET` block to set the value of your new variable and use the `CHANGE` block to change your variable by a specified amount.
-Use the add operation under `Operators` script to add to the value of your variable and use the divide operation to divide the value of your variable by 2.
+-   Make variables called:

+    -   “total number of dots” and set its value to 0.
+    -   “number of dots” and set its value to 16.
+    -   “cards” and set its value to the string entered as the input.
+        Check each letter of the input string “cards” (use a loop to iterate 5 times) starting from the first letter.
+        If it’s ‘W’ add the corresponding number of dots (16 for the first letter, 8 for the second letter and so on) to the “total number of dots”.
+        Display the “total number of dots” as the output.
+    -   “index” and set its value to 1.
+        Use this variable to access a letter at the “index” position in the string.

+-   You can access a letter at the specified position in a string by using the `scratch:letter (1) of [world]` block under “Operators”.
+For example:

+{image file-path="img/programming/scratch-letter-in-world-example.gif"}

-- You can access a letter at the specified position in a string by using the `LETTER OF` block under `Operators` script.
-For example: or .
-In this challenge you need to access all the 5 letters in user’s input and check to see if each of them is equal to B (black) or W (white).
+-   In this challenge you need to access all the 5 letters in user’s input and check to see if each of them is equal to B (black) or W (white).
-- Use the `REPEAT` block to run the blocks inside a specified number of times.
-In this challenge you need to repeat the blocks 5 times.
-- The `IF` block checks if the condition is true and then runs the blocks inside of the `IF` block.